submission is now openRegistration will open on July 16th

 ‣ Booth display

 Brain dates are a unique feature of the conference.
 Interested participants will fill out an online profile (available after registration) listing what beneficial knowledge they are willing to share or what know-how they are interested in gaining by interacting face to face with one or two other participants at a time.
 Those looking to learn browse knowledge offers and then book 30-minute appointments with others based on their interests.
 At the venue, there will be specific places allocated for brain dates, where you will be able to have informal meetings while having your coffee or tea.

-Booth display will also be available at the venue, although not for advertisement purposes only.
-Interested contributors are invited to reach the committee at email@example.com
+Booth display will also be available at the venue.
+Interested contributors are invited to reach the committee at firstname.lastname@example.org

 The conference will be hybrid, with both online and in person participation.
-Physical venues are the International Conference Halls I & II at the Kyoto University Clock Tower Centennial Hall, on the main campus of Kyoto University.
-Access is restricted due to Covid-19 regulations.
-Refer to the registration page for information on participation.
+Physical venues are the International Conference Halls II & III at the Kyoto University Clock Tower Centennial Hall, on the main campus of Kyoto University.

 For information on formats and more technical details proceed to the proposal page.